ncatlab/nlab-content/pages/2592.md

 See also

-* {#Tamura57} Itiro Tamura, _On Pontrjagon classes of homotopy types of manifolds_, Journal of the mathematical society of Japan, Vol. 9 No. 2 , 1957 [pdf](http://www.maths.ed.ac.uk/~aar/papers/tamura3.pdf)
+* {#Tamura57} Itiro Tamura, _On Pontrjagin classes of homotopy types of manifolds_, Journal of the mathematical society of Japan, Vol. 9 No. 2 , 1957 [pdf](http://www.maths.ed.ac.uk/~aar/papers/tamura3.pdf)

 [[!redirects orthogonal groups]]